wanadzhar913/bank-transaction-classification/README.md

 | DeBERTaV3 (Text Only)        | 10    | 0.0000050     | 3.755       | 0.102         | 0.309           | 0.913     | 0.914               | 0.858            | 0.918                | 0.913             |
 | DeBERTaV3 (Text & Non-text)  | 15    | 0.0000100     | 264.891     | 0.441         | 0.494           | 0.883     | 0.908               | 0.604            | 0.948                | 0.883             |

-From the above results, we can see that in the majority of instances, **our text-only model dominates**, especially when comparing macro F1.
+From the above results, **our text-only model dominates**, especially when comparing Macro F1.
 When looking at categories where there was 0 were correctly identified, the text-only model only has 1 (*Tax Refund*) while the text and non-text model has 4 (*Bank Fee*, *Interest*, *Payment*, *Tax Refund*).
 Additionally, all but 2 categories for the text-only model have less than 70% F1 Score for every class.

 The difference in results may be due to the **sparse nature of our additional features**.
 For example, the user-level features (`IS_INTERESTED_{category}`) are all highly imbalanced with less than 10% are actually interested in each category.
 Hence, more data exploration and feature engineering work needs to be done to improve the text and non-text model.